pluralsight/guides/draft/software-engineering-best-practices/getting-started-with-selenium-and-sauce-labs/article.md

 }
 ```

-The values will be saved as fields of the class because they will be used in the `setUp()` method to configure the capabilities of the test:
+The values will be stored as fields of the class because they will be used in the `setUp()` method to configure the capabilities of the test:
 ```java
 @RunWith(ConcurrentParameterized.class)
 public class SampleTestCaseSauceLabs {